Ph.D.

 Method

-Coursework and methods note grounded in the current plan and documented syllabi.
+Coursework and methods grounded in the current plan and documented syllabi.

-A factual doctoral note showing how completed and in-progress coursework is building methodological preparation for the later research phases.
+A factual doctoral entry showing how completed and in-progress coursework is building methodological preparation for the later research phases.

 MethodsReadingResearch Process